When I was $21,427 in credit card debt, I thought credit cards were evil - so I cut up each and every single one, vowing never to use them again.

 There’s a lot of fine print and rules that come with this protection, so before you start carelessly buying anything at any store, contact your credit card provider and make sure you understand the extent of which you are protected.

 Additional discounts on select retailers

-Most credit cards offer additional discounts on brands they partner with.
+Most credit cards give additional discounts to consumers when they shop at brands they partner with.

 You may get additional warranty protection on eligible items that are purchased with your credit card.

 Typically, most products you purchase come with a one year warranty offered by the manufacturer.
 The store you bought it at, such as Best Buy, may offer you a costly extended warranty plan.

 But if you made this purchase with a credit card, you may already have extended your warranty by an additional year at no cost to you.

 American Express is one of the most popular cards for value-added extended warranties on major purchases (see terms here), though many others offer this perk too.
 Check with your credit card to see if they offer this valuable perk.

 If you’ve ever tried to return an item only to have your request denied, you may have wished you knew about the refund protection your credit card offers.

 Refund protection is commonly used when you’ve missed the 7 day or 30 day refund window, but haven’t yet opened the item.